 Welcome!

-Dana H. Alsaialy is a Social Scientist with expertise in public health, NPOs, and research.
-Currently, she is a Trainee at the European Centre for Disease Prevention and Control (ECDC) in the Disease Programmes Unit, focusing on AMR and Healthcare-Associated Infections.
-In addition, Dana serves as the Chief Strategy Officer at SHIFA Arts, a pioneering social venture.
+Dana H. Alsaialy is a social scientist working in public health.
+Currently, she is a Trainee at the European Centre for Disease Prevention and Control in the AMR and Healthcare-Associated Infections Section.
+In parallel, Dana is a Researcher at the National Institute for Research on Diseases and Systemic Risks, leading cancer epidemiology projects on secondary prevention.

 Key projects